kevincardona/kafka_ui/README.md

 Kafka UI was created using <a href="https://electronjs.org/">Electron</a>.

 ## Dependencies
-In order to setup and run Kafka UI you must have a node package manager installed as well as node.
+In order to setup and run Kafka UI you must have a node package manager installed

 ## Running
 To install dependencies `yarn install`<br>
 To run Kafka UI `yarn start`<br>
 To build a binary `yarn dist`<br>
+To push a release `yarn ship`<br>